liferay/liferay-docs/develop/tutorials/articles/message-bus/02-synchronous-messaging.markdown

 **Warning:** You should only do this *after* implementing any senders and listeners you have.
 Tools like Liferay IDE and Liferay Developer Studio automatically deploy plugins as you save changes.
-If you declare sender or listener classes in the configuration file that don't yet exist, exceptions will be thrown when your application is deployed.
+If you declare sender or listener classes that don't yet exist, exceptions will be thrown when your application is deployed.

 $$$